rthrblck/guidelines/README.md

 - [ ] Build guideline rendering engine
 - [ ] Make it exportable
 - [ ] Make it all pretty
+  - [ ] Write user-facing explanations of each input variable using plain English and simple, specific illustrations to make clear what each input defines for users of any knowledge level.

 ## Feature Notes